Tag Archives: salmon

 Directions

-5. Meanwhile, pat the fish dry and season on both sides with kosher salt and black pepper and the remainder of the spice mixture.
+4. Season the fish.
+Meanwhile, pat the fish dry and season on both sides with salt, pepper, and the remaining spice mixture.

-8. Remove from the oven and immediately squeeze lemon juice onto the fish.
+6. Finish and serve.
+Remove the salmon from the oven, carefully remove the foil, and immediately squeeze lemon juice onto the fish.
+Serve with lemon wedges on the side for squeezing.

 http://www.lynnandruss.com